Erudika/erudika.github.io/source/_posts/para-1-17-released.md

 ```

 That's it - there's no need to register the user.
 And this request can come from any client not just the backend.
-An good use case would be an AngularJS app running on its own as a static single page app.
-The frontend code would use
+An good use case would be an AngularJS app running on its own as a static single page app (SPA).
+The frontend code would
-our JavaScript client library to call `signIn()` to the Para backend server.
+use our JavaScript client library to call `signIn()` to the Para backend server.
 Another use case could be a mobile app
 running native Android code.
 The app's code, even though compiled, is not trusted and thus must not contain any
 API access credentials like a `secret_key` for Para.
 In this case JWT is ideal because it gives that app (untrusted client)
 temporary access to the API.
 Para access tokens are valid for one week, by default.